Headshots NYC, NJ, and Denver

 If you don’t have any professional footage of yourself, you can shoot something unprofessional and use it as a placeholder.

-Most casting directors and agents will agree that anything is better than nothing, so if it’s completely out of your budget right now to shoot a professional scene for your reel and you don’t want to wait around for years to get footage back from student directors, you can take matters into your own hands and shoot some footage for your reel.
+Most casting directors and agents will agree that anything is better than nothing, so if it’s completely out of your budget right now to pay a company to shoot a professional scene for your reel and you don’t want to wait around for years to get footage back from student directors, you can take matters into your own hands and shoot some footage for your reel.

 You’ll just want to find a monologue or scene (or write something yourself) and then ask a friend to use your smartphone camera to record it.
 A simple single-angle shot on you looking off-camera or into the camera can work fine.